 PART H: CONDITIONS APPLYING TO EMERGENCY RESPONSE AND CONTINGENCY PLANNING

-The Licensee shall implement the Spill Contingency Plan, the Hazardous Materials Management Plan, the Risk Management and Emergency Response Plan, and the Itivia Oil Handling Facility Oil Pollution Emergency Plan as approved by the Board under Part B, Item 12.
-The Licensee shall comply with the Plan(s), and any changes deemed significant shall require the submission and subsequent approval of the Board in writing.
+The Licensee shall implement the Spill Contingency Plan, the Hazardous Materials Management Plan, the Risk Management and Emergency Response Plan, and the Itivia Oil Handling Facility Oil Pollution Emergency Plan.
+The Licensee shall comply with the Plan(s), and any changes deemed significant by the Board shall require the submission and subsequent approval of the Board in writing.

 The Licensee shall prevent any chemicals, petroleum products or unauthorized Wastes associated with the Project from entering Water.